 Texts and Other Readings: The following required texts are available in the bookstore:

-Ring, Glancy, Glennon, MacDonald, and Nash, Introduction to the Study of Religion (Orbis Books, 1998).
+Ring, Nash, MacDonald, and Glennon, Introduction to the Study of Religion, 2nd edition (Orbis Books, 2012).

 Elie Wiesel, Night (Bantam (1982) or Hill and Wang (2006) editions)

 A copy of the bibleóeither the New Revised Standard Version (NRSV) or the New American Bible: both are fairly recent translations based on the original languages (Hebrew, Greek, Aramaic) (I will provide online links to passages we will read for class in the course schedule.)

 In addition, I will place other required readings on reserve in the library, distribute them in class, or insure their availability electronically.
 Reference is made to these readings in the course schedule.

 Office Hours: I will be in my office at the following times: Tues/Thurs.
 10:00-11:15am; Wed.
 2:30-4:00pm.
 If these times are not convenient, see me to make other arrangements.
 Come by if you have any questions related to the course.

 Student Responsibilities and Rights: Students have the responsibility for sharing in and contributing to the learning process.
 This responsibility includes developing a learning covenant (click here for Learning Covenant Guidelines), reading assigned material prior to class, participating actively in group process, class presentations and discussions, completing written assignments on time, and evaluating and suggesting positive directions for the class.
 In fulfilling these responsibilities, the student has certain rights.
 These include a right to voice an opinion that is based on a self-chosen value system, a right to dissent or differ from the professor or from others in the class, a right to papers and tests returned at a reasonable time, access to the professor at hours other than class time, and a right to know the grading system.